Welcome to the Internet Home of the Lyme Disease Society

-Society is a volunteer group dedicated to advocacy on Lyme disease
+The Lyme Disease Society is a Pennsylvania-based volunteer group, founded in 2000, dedicated to advocacy

-(and other tick-borne diseases) education, prevention, research and patient issues.
+on Lyme disease and other Tick-borne diseases education, prevention, research and patient issues.

 In Memoriam, Mary M. Halinski